FACTBOX-Keystone XL dominates US energy, environment agenda

 Capacity: 700,000 barrels a day.
 When combined with Keystone I the capacity would be 1.3 million bpd.

-Scope: Keystone XL would move crude 1,661 miles (2,673 km) to the Port Arthur, Texas, area from Hardisty, Alberta, a pipeline terminal that serves supply from the northern Alberta oil sands.
+Scope: Keystone XL would move crude 1,661 miles (2,673 km) to the Port Arthur, Texas, area from Hardisty, Alberta, a pipeline terminal that serves supply from the oil sands.
 In between, it would cross Saskatchewan, Montana, South Dakota and Nebraska.
 In the southern part of the state, it would be incorporated with the current Keystone line through Kansas and Oklahoma.
-At the storage hub of Cushing, Oklahoma, it would extend south to the refineries on the Gulf of Mexico.
+At the storage hub of Cushing, Oklahoma, it would extend south to the refineries on the Gulf of Mexico .

 State of play: Keystone XL received Canadian approval in March 2010, but the U.S. State Department has yet to rule following a lengthened environmental process that has included draft and final impact statements, and public meetings.
-The department had said publicly it aimed to make its decision before year end, but the tone shifted in early November.
+The department has said publicly it aims to make its decision before year end, but comments in recent weeks suggest that is unlikely.

-The State Department said on Nov.
-10 that it will pursue a new route to avoid a major underground water source in Nebraska, delaying the decision past the 2012 U.S. presidential election and into 2013.
-It was not clear if the project and its backers can hold out on the proposal for that length of time.
+U.S. President Barack Obama raised the possibility of further delay on Nov.
+1. He said he expected the department's report in the next several months, and then would make his decision based on health, environmental and economic factors.

+On Nov.
+9, a government official told Reuters that the United States may decide within weeks whether to pursue a new route for the pipeline, a move that could delay a final decision beyond the 2012 U.S. election.
+[ID:nN1E7A80VR]

 ISSUES